pizza-droid/cinnamon/README.md

 ## Notes

-This project is mostly vibe coded and my lazy ass didnt even write more than a 1000 lines. feel free to give us feedback so we can improve this project and make it as good as possible.
+This project is mostly vibe coded and our lazy ass didnt even write more than 300 lines. feel free to give us feedback so we can improve this project and make it as good as possible.

 inspired by [ani-cli](https://github.com/pystardust/ani-cli)